octobercms/october/CONTRIBUTING.md

 The October team follows the [developer guidelines](http://octobercms.com/docs/help/developer-guide) as much as possible.

+#### Code of conduct

+We promise to extend courtesy and respect to everyone opening an issue.
+We expect anyone using the bug trackers to do the same.

+All reported issues to this project are valuable.
+Please act with respect and avoid demeaning, condescending, racist, sexist and other inappropriate language and conduct.
+Please ensure comments stay professional and constructive.

 #### Escalation process

 We do our best to attend to all reported issues.
 If you have an important issue that requires attention, consider submitting a bounty using the [OctoberCMS Bounty Program](https://www.bountysource.com/teams/october).